CiscoSE/usc-herndon-api-open-house/README.md

 Include a succinct summary of the features/capabilities of your project.

-- Print list of VLANs in a meraki network using the meraki Python module
+- Print list of VLANs in a Meraki network using the Meraki Python module

 ## Technologies & Frameworks Used